Scouse (food): Origin

 Scouse is strongly associated with the city of Liverpool and its hinterland in the north-west of England.
 Other parts of the country were slower to begin growing potatoes, but they were cultivated in Lancashire from the late 17th century onwards.
-By the late 18th century the potato-based lobscouse had become a traditional dish of the region.
+By the late 18th century a potato-based lobscouse had become a traditional dish of the region.
 A reference from 1785 refers to "lobs-couse, a dish much eaten at sea, composed of salt beef, ship's biscuit, and onions, well peppered and stewed together".
 A 1797 description records that potatoes were:

 A similar recipe was used by nineteenth-century sailors, and such dishes are traditional in countries around the North Sea, such as Norway (lapskaus), Sweden (lapskojs), Finland (lapskoussi), Denmark, (skipperlabskovs), and northern Germany (Labskaus).